 - Measurable: I plan to make my first payment within the next month and continue to pay each month for the next year.
 I will make a payment on the first of each month, helping to track my progress.

-- Achievable: I’ve proven I can stick to a budget and save money by tracking my spending.
+- Attainable: I’ve proven I can stick to a budget and save money by tracking my spending.
 If I buy fewer clothes and eat out less, I will save money to pay my debt.

 - Relevant: I will avoid wasting money on credit card interest each month by getting rid of debt.
 This will help me to become financially stable and more secure.